Title: A Season of Thrills and Terrors

 The Sentinel reached out with careful mental hands and requested that Atlantis turn the water on in their shower.
 She responded as beautifully as ever and the wet warmth of the water moved through the room.
 John pulled his Guide under the spray and with a gentle kiss, stepped back to start washing the day off of the most important person in his life.
 The washcloth in his hands was soon laden with the special soap reserved for S&G pairs and John ran the sudsy cloth over every inch of his partner’s skin.

 The stale scents of fear, stress and terror slowly slid away to be replaced by the natural scent of just them and the knot of tension in his gut relaxed.
 John draped the washcloth over a ledge and pulled out the shampoo they shared.
-It was… soothing to move his fingers though his Guide’s hair and the bubbles tickled his palms as they burst.
+It was… soothing to move his fingers through his Guide’s hair and the bubbles tickled his palms as they burst.
 It was normal, routine and John relished it.

 Rodney took all the love and attention he lavished on him and just hummed in contentment.
 The Bond between them was pulsing with his love and trust and John held onto it with firm mental hands as his physical hands gently pulled his Guide out of the shower and carefully dried him off.
 A quick nudge of the environmental controls pulled the temperature up a bit more and John guided Rodney over to their bed and let him lie down on his stomach.